ZUORA MASTER SUBSCRIPTION AGREEMENT

 5. PRIVACY, SECURITY, CUSTOMER DATA, CONTINUITY & SUPPORT

 5.1 Compliance with Privacy Laws.
-Zuora will at all times comply with all Privacy Laws, and will only use Customer Data in the manner permitted by this Agreement and all Privacy Laws; provided, however, that:
+Zuora and Customer will at all times comply with all Privacy Laws.
+Zuora will only use Customer Data in the manner permitted by this Agreement and all Privacy Laws; provided, however, that:

 a.
-Customer hereby authorizes Zuora’s Affiliates to use Customer Data solely to provide the Service to Customer, and authorizes Zuora and its Affiliates to utilize subprocessors and contractors solely to provide the Service to Customer in accordance with this Agreement (Zuora is fully responsible for such Affiliates’, subprocessors’ and contractors’ compliance with this Agreement);
+Customer hereby authorizes Zuora and its Affiliates to use Customer Data solely to provide the Service to Customer and otherwise meet Zuora’s obligations under this Agreement, including engaging subprocessors and contractors to provide the Service to Customer in accordance with this Agreement (Zuora remains liable for such Affiliates’, subprocessors’ and contractors’ compliance with this Agreement);

 b.
-Customer hereby warrants that, to the extent required by Privacy Laws applicable to Zuora’s provision of the Service to Customer, Customer has obtained from its personnel, customers and all legally-required third parties all rights and permissions legally required in order to grant the authorizations in Section 5.1(a) and to use the Service in the manner contemplated by this Agreement.
+Customer hereby warrants that, to the extent required by Privacy Laws applicable to Zuora’s provision of the Service to Customer and the parties’ respective obligations under this Agreement, Customer has provided all proper notices under Privacy Laws and obtained from its personnel, customers and all legally-required third parties all rights and permissions legally required in order to grant the authorizations in Section 5.1(a) and to use the Service in the manner contemplated by this Agreement.